 By Jessica Rohloff – Alaska Business Monthly

 Decades after it became obsolete and was abandoned, the lower Eklutna dam is finally being removed.
-Contruction is ahead of schedule, under budget, and expected to be complete this fall.
+Construction is ahead of schedule, under budget, and expected to be complete this fall.
 But it may only be the first step of a two-part process, and part two could prove to be more difficult.
 “The project is moving faster and going better than anyone expected,” says Brad Meiklejohn, Alaska state director for The Conservation Fund.
 “Because it’s gone faster, we’ve been able to stay under budget.”

 Eklutna River restoration efforts moving forward